top of page

 🧠 1.
 Sleep and Insulin Sensitivity

-• Studies show that just one night of poor sleep can reduce insulin sensitivity by up to 25–30%.
+• Just one night of poor sleep can reduce insulin sensitivity by 25–30%

 🍽️ 2.
 Sleep and Appetite Hormones